Vicinae

 • author: the author of the extension.
 Needs to be a single username.
 This is used for a variety of things inside Vicinae.

 • icon is used to resolve the extension's icon at runtime.
-Vicinae will try find it relative to the extension's assets directory.
-This same thing applies to command icons, if any is specified.
+Vicinae looks for it relative to the extension's assets directory.
+The same applies to command icons, if specified.

 • commands lists all the available commands for this extension.
 The name key for each command should map to a proper command entrypoint under src.
 In this case, src/my-first-command.tsx is expected.
 At least one command should be specified to make it a valid extension.